 Myaing’s community-based tourism experience is currently a one-night program including visits to all four villages, with guests sleeping (and eating most meals) at a purpose-built community lodge nearby.
 While the tiny villages are much the same, visits are structured to provide hosts and guests unique opportunities for cultural exchange in each village.

-In the first village, for example, we stopped off at the local school to distribute some much-needed English books to its students, and visited a community centre where local men were busy tuning traditional instruments for an upcoming festival.
+In the first village, for example, we visited a community centre where local men were busy tuning traditional instruments for an upcoming festival.
 We then rolled up our sleeves to plant some fruit trees for a local family before sitting down to a delicious traditional lunch of chicken curry and flavour-packed veggie dishes prepared by the local women-led Self Help Group (SHG).
 Designed to empower rural women to take more active roles in society, the SHGs also manage ‘revolving loan funds’ owned by each community to help members purchase necessities (such as seeds or a sewing machine) that will help them generate income for their families.
 Applicants repay the loan with a small amount of interest that allows the loan fund to grow, benefiting more and more locals.

 In the second village, we submitted to the classic Myanmarese ritual of having our faces painted with ‘thanaka’, a cosmetic paste made from ground bark that is applied to the face by most women (and some men) daily, as a gang of curious village children watched on.
 As we enjoyed the naturally cooling sensation of the yellowish paste on our skin, a local spokeswoman talked us through life in the village using visual aids while Joseph translated.
 Although our conversations with locals (few of whom speak English) were limited to basic pleasantries, the talk was helpful in providing us with a deeper understanding of local history and culture.